cabberley/web_pypki/docs/docker readme.md

 ## Configuration
 The pkiweb interface allows you to configure the following settings by using environment variables:
-- pypki_pkiroot defaults to: /pkiroot
+- PYPKI_PKIROOT defaults to: /pkiroot
-- pypki_opensslconfigfile defaults to: /pkiroot/openssl.cnf
+- PYPKI_OPENSSLCONFIGFILE defaults to: /pkiroot/openssl.cnf
-- pypki_canames defaults to: 'RootCA', 'IntermCA'
+- PYPKI_CANAMES defaults to: 'RootCA', 'IntermCA'
+- PYPKI_DEBUG default to: False